Fastest journey2hr 1m

-The first part of the journey from London sweeps through Thamesside landscapes and rural Kent to reach the Channel Tunnel.
+The first part of the journey from London sweeps through Thameside landscapes and rural Kent to reach the Channel Tunnel.
 Entering France at Calais, the rail route to Brussels then tracks east across Flanders to gain Belgian territory shortly after passing through Lille (where most but not all trains stop).
-From April 2018, Eurostar is offering its fastest-ever journey time on the London to Brussels route, with the swiftest trains dashing between the two capitals in just 108 minutes.
+Since April 2018, Eurostar has offered its fastest-ever journey time on the London to Brussels route.

 London to Brussels tickets on Loco2 are the same price as booking directly with Eurostar.
 Tickets can normally be booked 180 days before travel, and that’s the moment to book if you are keen to get a bargain fare.
 Even just a couple of months before travel it’s often still possible to find cheap tickets, especially if you are prepared to travel on one of the more lightly loaded off-peak services.

 Board a Eurostar service from London St Pancras to Brussels.
 Little more than an hour after leaving London you’ll already be in northern France, speeding through Flanders fields towards Lille Europe, where many but not all Brussels-bound Eurostar trains make an intermediate stop.
 Some trains make up to three additional stops – at Ebbsfleet, Ashford and Calais.
 In April 2018, Eurostar introduced twice daily non-stop trains on the London to Brussels route, taking just 108 minutes for the 373km journey.